The 72-hour no contact order in Wisconsin domestic abuse cases.

 - The defendant committed an act that violated the terms of the temporary restraining order; and

 - The defendant knew that the temporary restraining order had been issued, and that his acts violated its terms.

 The straight defenses to these elements are technical.
 Perhaps law enforcement didn’t properly issue the 72-hour no contact order.
 Perhaps the defendant didn’t commit an act that violated the terms of the order.
 Or, finally, maybe the defendant didn’t sign the form.
 In that case, the government would have a hard time alleging he knew the order was issued.

 Hire a top Wisconsin criminal defense attorney

 Experienced criminal defense attorneys best deal with domestic violence cases.
-The defense attorneys at Meyer Van Severen, S.C. are recognized as amongst the best in Wisconsin.
+The defense attorneys at Van Severen Law Office are recognized as amongst the best in Wisconsin.
 Certainly we’ve defended cases involving violation of a no contact order.
 Don’t hire the cheapest defense attorney.
 Certainly hire the best defense attorney.

 Call us at (414) 270-0202.
 Let’s start defending your case.